msohailx/gas/README.md

-# nasm
+# gas : GNU assembler
-stuff about nasm
+Stuff about gas and how it works, something like a tutorial blog and code snippets